aws-samples/sample-nih-genai-assistant/README.md

 ![Default Grants Filter](./documentation/DefaultGrantsFilter.png)

 # Deleting the Stack
 Before deleting the root stack, some resources need to be removed.
-You can do this from the console or from a provided script.
+You can do this from the console or from a provided script. ** IMPORTANT ** The preferred way is with the script as it makes sure that right services are deleted before you delete the stack.

 ## From the console, perform the following: